-In Japan, "Basic Plan for Space Policy" was created pursuant to Article 24 of the Basic Space Act (Act No. 43, 2008).
-Basic Space Plan, a comprehensive space policy of Japan, was made four times, in 2009, 2013, 2015 and 2016 respectively.
-The current Basic Space Plan includes, just like its two predecessors, a section referring to the promotion of international cooperation in Japan's space activities, which can be construed as Japan's implementation of a non-legally binding instrument of the 1996 Space Benefit Declaration.
-The Space Basic Plan in 2015 includes contribution to enhancing space capabilities of developing countries to address their development goals by utilizing Japan's space technology in cooperation with relevant international organizations such as the World Bank; to take measures to jointly develop satellites, engage in hosted payload programs, joint utilization of space-based data for solving various human security issues including energy shortage, climate change, disaster mitigation, etc.; and to promote cooperation for science and technology as well as nurturing human resources projects.
+In Japan, the "Basic Plan for Space Policy" was created pursuant to Article 24 of the Basic Space Act (Act No. 43, 2008).
+The Basic Plan, a comprehensive space policy of Japan, has been published five times in 2009, 2013, 2015, 2016 and

+2020 respectively.
+The current Basic Plan includes, just like its three predecessors, a section referring to the promotion of international cooperation in Japan's space activities.
+The Basic Plan in 2020 includes contribution to global challenges such as energy, climate change, environment, food, public health, large-scale natural disasters by utilizing Japan's space technology.